Godzilla (1998) / Sci Fi-Action

 Cast: Matthew Broderick, Hank Azaria, Jean Reno, Maria Pitillo, Harry Shearer, Kevin Dunn

 A series of nuclear explosions in the South Pacific creates a titanic lizard-monster that's born pregnant that destroys Manhattan.
 With over 200 eggs laid, the human race faces extinction if a biologist, a couple of reporters, the French CIA, and the military can't kill them all before they all lay eggs of their own.

 Astounding special effects is the real show here, with convincing bone-crunching sound, it's a videophile's wet dream.
-Emmerich is joined by the writer of two of his other works (STARGATE, INDEPENDENCE DAY) to create yet another comic book style special effects action megamovie.
+Director and co-screenwriter Roland Emmerich ( is re-joined by Dean Devlin (Universal Soldier), the writer of two of his most popular prior works (Independence Day, Stargate) to create yet another comic book style special effects action mega-movie.
 The problem here?
 There are many.